mitchellshelton/stupid-steamos-tricks/README.md

 ---

 - Problem
-  - When Steam updates it deletes anything outside of "/home/deck".
+  - When SteamOS updates it deletes anything outside of "/home/deck".
 This means anything installed with pacman must be reinstalled.
 - Solution
   - Create a shell script that you can run after an update to restore your settings.